rabbitmq/rabbitmq-website/site/networking.md

 ### <a id="dealing-with-high-connection-churn-troubleshooting" class="anchor" href="#dealing-with-high-connection-churn-troubleshooting">Inspecting Connections and Gathering Evidence</a>

-If a node fails to accept connections it is important to first gather data (metrics, evidence) to determing the state of the system and the limiting factor (exhausted resource).
+If a node fails to accept connections it is important to first gather data (metrics, evidence) to determine the state of the system and the limiting factor (exhausted resource).
 Tools such as [netstat](https://en.wikipedia.org/wiki/Netstat), [ss](https://linux.die.net/man/8/ss), [lsof](https://en.wikipedia.org/wiki/Lsof) can be used
 to inspect TCP connections of a node.
 See [Troubleshooting Networking](/troubleshooting-networking.html) for examples.